Chromosomal anomalies and other conditions

 Antenatal tests are the tests you have in pregnancy.
 These tests help you and your health professionals find out how likely you are to have a baby with chromosomal anomalies or other conditions.

-There are two types of tests for chromosomal anomalies and other conditions – screening tests and diagnostic tests.
+There are 2 types of tests for chromosomal anomalies and other conditions – screening tests and diagnostic tests.

 Antenatal screening tests work out the chance of your baby having certain chromosomal anomalies or other conditions.
 The results will say that your baby has a high chance or that your baby has a low chance of having a chromosomal anomaly or other condition.
 Screening tests don’t detect all chromosomal anomalies and don’t tell you whether your baby definitely has that condition.